- WE ARE OPEN

 Is there an age limit?

-Museum of Prostitution - Red Light Secrets does not have an age restriction policy at the door.
+Museum of Prostitution - Red Light Secrets does have an age restriction, the minimum age is 16.
 The museum is first and foremost educational and informative and tries to keep explicit imagery to a minimum.
 However, the museum does deal with an adult subject matter and we suggest parents and/or carers keep this in mind when bringing their minors to the museum and the Red Light District.

 Are the stories of Inga (audio tour) included?